This Green Goddess Grilled Cheese Sandwich is a delicious and healthy lunch idea filled with yummy green veggies and two types of cheese!

 Frequently asked questions

-You will want to let your bread develop a crispy side when frying in your skillet.
-Make sure to let it sit for at least 3-5 minutes before flipping.
-Using a medium-low temperature will prevent your sandwich from burning while melting your cheese and making your bread crispy.
-You'll also want to avoid overstuffing the sandwich with fillings.
+Make sure you let your bread develop a crispy side when frying it and let it sit for at least 3-5 minutes before flipping.
+I also suggest cooking it on a medium-low temperature โ this will prevent it from burning but still make your bread nice and crispy.
+Plus, make sure you donโt overstuff your sandwich with fillings.

 Green Goddess Grilled Cheese Sandwich